Could we eavesdrop on aliens by detecting signals relayed around the sun? - NewsBreak

 Though the students didn't discover any alien transmissions, not all hope is lost.
 "Our search was limited to one night, so anything that wasn't broadcasting while we were observing was not going to get picked up," Tusay said.
 "Although our limited search could miss existing probes if they weren't constantly broadcasting at these frequencies, this was a good test to see if this kind of search is possible."

-And while the group hopes that future students in the course will continue listening for extraterrestrial transmissions, gravitational lensing can also be used beyond the search for alien life .Related stories:
+And while the group hopes that future students in the course will continue listening for extraterrestrial transmissions, gravitational lensing can also be used beyond the search for alien life.

 A paper describing the technique has been accepted for publication in The Astronomical Journal, and a preprint version (opens in new tab) is available via the arXiv database.